 Similarly, the chief executive officer recommends awards of stock-based compensation for the other named executive officers.
-All such compensation had been in the form of stock options until 2007 when awards of restricted stock units were added to the mix.
-At all levels of the organization, the number of stock options and restricted stock units recommended is generally determined by title or level of responsibility.
-The number of stock options awarded at all levels of the organization, including the named executive officers was unchanged for several years until 2007.
-On occasion, the chief executive officer has recommended deviations above an established grant level for individuals, following extraordinary events such as temporary assumption of another executive officer's duties or outstanding performance on special projects.
+All such compensation had been in the form of stock options until 2007 when awards of restricted stock units were first granted.
+At all levels of the organization, the number of stock options and restricted stock units recommended generally is determined by title or level of responsibility.
+The number of stock options awarded at all levels of the organization, including the named executive officers was unchanged for several years until 2007 when awards of restricted stock units were introduced.
+See Long-

+Term Stock-Based Compensation, Page 24, for details about how levels of stock-based compensation are determined.
+On occasion, the chief executive officer has recommended deviations above an established grant level for individuals, following special circumstances such as temporary assumption of another executive officer's duties or outstanding performance on special projects.